The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

 \subsection{Refined first-order term of \citet{paulot2015asym}}

-Using the heat kernel expansion of hyperbolic geometry, \citet{paulot2015asym} provides an equivalent BS volatility up to $O(T^2)$.
-Although the $O(T^2)$ term improves accuracy, we adopt the approximation only up to the order $O(T)$ because the $O(T^2)$ term involves a numerical integration and defeats the purpose as an analytic approximation.
-While \citet{henry2005general} also uses the same heat kernel expansion to derive the correct leading order volatility, \citet{paulot2015asym} derives the $O(T)$ and $O(T^2)$ terms without approximating the dependency on the strike price in each time order, thereby making the equivalent volatility valid for a wider region of strike prices.
+Using the heat kernel expansion of hyperbolic geometry, \citet{paulot2015asym} derives an equivalent BS volatility up to $O(T^2)$.
+While \citet{henry2005general} also uses the heat kernel expansion to derive the correct leading order volatility, \citet{paulot2015asym} derives the $O(T)$ and $O(T^2)$ terms without approximating the dependency on the strike price in each time order, thereby making the equivalent volatility valid for a wider region of strike prices.
+Although the $O(T^2)$ term improves accuracy, we adopt the approximation only up to the order $O(T)$ because the $O(T^2)$ term involves a numerical integration which defeats the purpose as an analytic approximation.